saifshahriar/taskas/README.md

 # taskas
-A simple task manager app intend to run in your browser.
+A simple task manager app intended to run in your browser.

 ## How to run
 ### One-click run